metamath/set.mm/README.md

 before they are accepted, using GitHub actions.

 The set.mm and iset.mm databases are the ones primarily being updated.
-Every change to these databases are verified by the following different verifiers:
+In *every* change, *each* of these two databases is re-verified by *all* of the following verifiers:

 * metamath.exe aka Cmetamath (the original C verifier by Norman Megill)
 * checkmm (a C++ verifier by Eric Schmidt)